TALISMAN: DIGITAL 5th EDITION MANUAL

 The Game Turn

-A character's start space is the space which he begins the game on.
-A character's start space is listed on the bottom of his character card next to his alignment.
+A character's start space is the space on which they start the game.
+A character's start space is listed on the bottom of their character card next to their alignment.

 On their game turns, characters move around the board, usually by the roll of the die but sometimes by the use of Spells or due to strange beings or places that they have discovered.